-Hi i'm Sue and I know it isn't always easy to find the right therapist so please feel free to telephone or email me, without any obligations, and we can talk and I can answer any questions you may have to help you decide whether I am the right person for you to work with.
+Hi I'm Sue and I know it isn't always easy to find the right therapist so please feel free to telephone or email me, without any obligations, and we can talk and I will answer any questions you may have to help you decide whether I am the right person for you to work with.

 I have over 28 years of experience as a full time Psychotherapist.
-I also offer Life-Coaching for reaching your goals an… Read more
+I also offer Life-Coaching for reaching your goals a… Read more

 Located in Kent.